 How to manage it?

-To protect your services from ATO attacks, you need to define a user behaviour analysis strategy:
+To protect your services from ATO attacks, you need to define a user behavior analysis strategy:

 • Detect and block the threat: identify behavioural anomalies that may indicate access by the attacker;

 • Use strong un-phishable authentication.
 Preventing the theft of simple credentials such as user and password makes it more difficult for the attacker to gain full access to the service.